-- In identifying the practices of other relevant actors to compare with IFAD's CCA response, the report sought first practices with evaluative evidence.
+In identifying the practices of other relevant actors to compare with IFAD's CCA response, the report sought first practices with evaluative evidence.
 To identify such evidence, this study reviewed all recent evaluations conducted by major IFIs, climate funds and UN agencies on their CCA responses.
 This study identified the following actors with recent evaluations: Adaptation Fund, Global Environment Facility, Green Climate Fund, Inter-American Development Bank, the World Bank and Food and Agriculture Organization (FAO).
-Based on a review of evaluation documents and focus group discussions with the managers of these evaluations, this review identified markers in the areas of institutional and technical capacity, sustainability and exit strategies, mainstreaming CCA in operations, alignment with safeguards and policies and related monitoring and evaluation.
+Based on a review of evaluation documents and focus group discussions with the managers of these evaluations. this review identified markers in the areas of institutional and technical capacity, sustainability and exit strategies, mainstreaming CCA in operations, alignment with safequards and policies and related monitoring and evaluation.
 The following paragraphs compares the experience of key IFIs and FAO among UN agencies.
-In addition, the evaluation conducted document review and used interviews to identify more comprehensive markers of the CCA business model: such as having a climate strategy/policy in place, dedicated units set up to guide CCA mainstreaming, quidance, tools and safequards made available, ear marked climate resources, and communities of practice operational to promote knowledge-exchange, These details are provided in Table 5.
-It can be seen that in all these aspects IFAD compares well with other IFIs considered in this study. - 100.
-Institutional and technical capacity.
-Which capacity, where and when are important questions related to technical capacities.
-Adequate climate expertise is needed.
-However, it has to be available when it is needed most during critical times such as all phases of design, including the very early phase, and during implementation.
-It should also be available at the right level for instance, capacities are needed at the project level during implementation and within the the Ex-Ante Carbon-balance Tool (EX-ACT) that is a land-based accounting system measuring carbon stocks and GHG emissions per measure of land.
+In addition, the evaluation conducted document review and used interviews to identify more comprehensive markers of the CCA business model: such as having a climate strategy/policy in place, dedicated units set up to guide CCA mainstreaming, guidance, tools and safeguards made available, ear marked climate resources, and communities of practice operational to promote knowledge-exchange, These details are provided in Table 5.
+It can be seen that in all these aspects IFAD compares well with other IFIs considered in this study.

+81 In addition, a few tools were recently developed through ASAP II.
+For instance, Climate Adaptation in Rural Development (CARD) resilience tool, first launched in March 2019 is continuing to evolve (currently applied in North Africa region).
+This helps predict crop yields of established varieties under different climate risk scenarios.
+This has been used in six projects and four country strategies as of October 2019 (IFAD, 2019b).
+Another tool jointly developed with FAO is the Ex-Ante Carbon-balance Tool (EX-ACT) that is a land-based accounting system measuring carbon stocks and GHG emissions per measure of land.
 This aims to help projects to estimate their potential mitigation benefits.